szegedi/dynalink/README.markdown

 yourself to provide MOP functionality for your own language.
-The `DynamicLinkerFactory` uses the JAR service mechanism, and will look into a file named `META-INF/services/org.dynalang.dynalink.GuardingDynamicLinker` in every JAR file of the actual class loader[^1].
+The `DynamicLinkerFactory` uses the JAR service mechanism, and will look into a file named `META-INF/services/org.dynalang.dynalink.GuardingDynamicLinker` in every JAR file of the actual class loader.
+(By default, this is the thread context class loader.
+The factory has a method for setting a different class loader.)
 Therefore, if you wish for your language linker to be discovered by other language runtimes, you should have this file in the JAR file of your language runtime distribution, and declare its class name in it.

 However, when you are creating a linker for your own use, you might want to explicitly create an instance of your guarding linker and make sure that the